* This is the Consumer Version. *

 The skin forms less vitamin D in response to sunlight in certain groups of people.
 They include people with darker skin (particularly blacks), older people, and people who use sunscreen.

 The body may not be able to absorb enough vitamin D from foods.
-In malabsorption disorders, people cannot absorb fats normally (see Malabsorption).
+In malabsorption disorders, people cannot absorb fats normally (see page Malabsorption).
 They also cannot absorb vitamin D because it is a fat-soluble vitamin, which is normally absorbed with fats in the small intestine.
 Less vitamin D may be absorbed from the intestine as people age.

 The body may not be able to convert vitamin D to an active form.
 Certain kidney and liver disorders and several rare hereditary disorders (see Hypophosphatemic Rickets) interfere with this conversion, as do certain drugs, such as some anticonvulsants and rifampin.